chrismanta/Azure-Data-Platform/Lab 05 - Working with Relational Data Stores in the Cloud/dp-200-05_instructions.md

 **Estimated Time**: 75 minutes

 **Pre-requisites**: It is assumed that the case study for this lab has already been read.
-It is assumed that the content and lab for module 1: Azure for the Data Engineer has also been completed
+It is assumed that the content and lab for module 1: Azure for the Data Engineer has also been completed.
+Data Lake storage account in Lab 2 must be complete.

 **Lab files**: The files for this lab are located in the **Starter** folder.